Krokodyl/koi-wa-balance/README.md

 Fake Map							|Warps you randomly on the map.
 Gold Shoes							|Makes you move faster.
 (Move +1) Play again.
 Ultima Coin							|Gives everyone else random statuses.
 May backfire.
-Gift Bag 						|See what's inside.
+Backpack 						|See what's inside.
-Gift Bag 							|See what's inside.
+Backpack 							|See what's inside.
-Gift Bag 					|See what's inside.
+Backpack 					|See what's inside.
 Love Potion 					|Improves your seductiveness. (+1 heart on a date) No effect when single.
 Meal Coupon							|Gives you some gifts of type "Food".
 Drink Coupon						|Gives you some gifts of type "Drink".